 The Facebook Debugger is one of those things that make us wonder how a few decades ago, marketers had a pen and paper for instruments and only their minds and creativity to know and use.
-Those days are long gone and we’re all quite techy now, or better said, quite google-y – searching how to do this and how to fix that.
-As any tool or platform, Facebook/ WordPress have their faults and when they don’t communicate well together, Facebook Debugger comes in.
+Those days are long gone, and we’re all quite techy now, or better said, quite google-y – searching how to do this and how to fix that.
+Like any tool or platform, Facebook/ WordPress have their faults (so don’t forget about the backup services), and when they don’t communicate well together, we need social media tools like Facebook Debugger.

 What is the Facebook Debugger tool?

 If you’ve deleted posts because they didn’t look good on Facebook and been through the frustration of doing it over and over again, you’ll love Facebook Debugger.
-It’s basically a service that you can use to see what information Facebook takes from the pages/ blogs of your website.
-All you have to do is copy paste the link, click debug, check what’s wrong and customize.
+It’s a service that you can use to see what information Facebook takes from the pages/ blogs of your website.
+All you have to do is copy-paste the link, click debug, check what’s wrong and customize.

-As a small parenthesis, I just couldn’t sleep at night if I wouldn’t mention here that you don’t have to post directly on Facebook to find out if the post will look right or not when Planable is a tool that will let you do that before you cause any kind of damage. 😌 Phew, my nights are safe again.
+As a small parenthesis, I couldn’t sleep at night if I wouldn’t mention here that you don’t have to post directly on Facebook to find out if the post looks ok or not when Planable is a tool that lets you do that before you cause any damage.
+Phew, my nights are safe again.

-Facebook URL debugger was initially designed for developers to troubleshoot issues easily but it’s become more and more handy for social media managers.
-Mostly because it’s very simple and it solves an extremely annoying problem with just one click.
-However, don’t expect it to do miracles, if your landing page isn’t set up correctly, it won’t magically fix it.
+Facebook URL debugger was initially designed for developers to troubleshoot issues quickly, but it’s become more and more handy for social media managers.
+Mostly because it’s straightforward and it solves an extremely annoying problem with just one click.
+However, don’t expect it to do miracles; if your landing doesn’t have the right setup, it won’t magically fix it.

-Use the Facebook share debugger with confidence.
-Don’t shy away, make sure your social media posts look exactly how you’d like them to and that the huge effort that went into the content doesn’t go to waste due to a horrible image or no image at all that gets you to close to no reach and definitely no engagement.
+Use the Facebook Debugger with confidence.
+Don’t shy away, make sure your social media posts look precisely how you’d like them to and that the considerable effort that went into the content doesn’t go to waste due to a horrible image or no image at all that gets you to close to no reach and no engagement.

-As I mentioned, the Facebook sharing debugger doesn’t really need a complex how-to guide, the steps are quite simple.
+As I mentioned, Facebook sharing debugger doesn’t need a complex how-to guide; the steps are quite simple.

-After that, the Facebook Debugger tool will take you to a page showing what is wrong and what it has trouble fetching.
+After that, the Facebook Debugger tool takes you to a page showing what is wrong and what it has trouble fetching.

 There are a few possibilities here, but the common warnings are: